 The highest tenured senior faculty rank.
 Faculty at this level are expected to have an established record of expertise, stature and accomplishments in research and teaching (or the equivalent) in one or more specialties within the broad field of electrical engineering, should be a recognized authority in these specialties, and a superior record of obtaining funding to support research activities.

-We encourage applications from transformative scholars -- distinguished individuals whose accomplishments are transforming the field; and interdisciplinary scholars -- outstanding individuals engaged in research aligned with the interests of the department but whose research also cuts across other departments in the School and University.
+We encourage applications from transformative scholars - distinguished individuals whose accomplishments are transforming the field; and interdisciplinary scholars - outstanding individuals engaged in research aligned with the interests of the department but whose research also cuts across other departments in the Viterbi School and the University.
 USC values diversity and is committed to equal opportunity in employment.
 Women and men, and members of all racial and ethnic groups are encouraged to apply.